input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 #### 1.2.1 Implementing V(t) release function

-**Understanding the `V` function:**
+**Understanding the `VFunction`:**

-- The `V` function defines the schedule and amount of tokens `A` that move from the reserve supply to the circulating supply over time.
+- The `VFunction` defines the schedule and amount of tokens `A` that move from the reserve supply to the circulating supply over time.

+- `VFunction` is a minting policy that has to accept 2 parameters (or more if you like).

+   - The first parameter is the `VFunction` Redeemer (which can be anything)
+   - The second parameter is the `ScriptContext` (every smart contract takes this as parameter)

+- `VFunction` has to return true if the number of tokens minted is ok according to the `VFunction` logic, and should return false otherwise.

 - The Validity interval is to be present and equal to `[T, infinity]`, where `T` is time in the recent past, close to the current time.

 - The Transaction input with ReserveAuthPolicy token is to be present.
 This utxo contains datum in the form `[[[T_0, ], [_, _], _], _, _]` where `T_0` is the start time of the Reserve system.
 Based on `T_0` and `T`, one can calculate how much time has passed since the start of the system.

-- The `V` function should be able to mint X tokens and be invoked repeatedly, each time minting X new tokens.
+- The `VFunction` should be able to mint X tokens and be invoked repeatedly, each time minting X new tokens.
 The value of X should grow in time and represent the total number of tokens to be released from the Reserve to IlliquidCirculationSupply up to the current moment in time.

+- Smart contracts do not pass anything to each other directly.
+However, each smart contract in a given single transaction has access to the context of the whole transaction, including input UTXOs, datums, etc.

+- Implementers of the `VFunction` should expect the validity interval to be correctly set up by the offchain release command.

 **User responsibility:**

-- You need to provide the logic for `V`, which determines how tokens are released.
+- You need to provide the logic for `VFunction`, which determines how tokens are released.

 - This logic can be written using native or Plutus scripts as well as Aiken scripts.
 The code should be compiled and attached as a reference script to UTXO.

-- For reference, you can check the [example V-function](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository.
+- For reference, you can check the [example VFunction](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository.

 After compilation, include the script as a CBOR in the reference.json: